fsharp/fslang-design/RFCs/FS-1087-resumable-code-and-task-builder.md

 # Summary

 We add a `task { .. }` builder to the F# standard library.

-To implement this, we add the ability to specify and emit resumable code hosted in a state machine objects to the F# compiler.
+To implement this efficiently, we add the ability to specify and emit resumable code hosted in a state machine objects to the F# compiler, and to allow F# computation expressions to be implemented via resumable code.

 # Motivation

 `task { ... }` support is needed in F# with good quality, low-allocation generated code.

-The feature is implemented via a more general feature for resumable state machines, allowing low-allocation implementations of other computation expressions.
+Further, implementing this via a more general feature for resumable state machines allows low-allocation implementations of other computation expressions.
+Some applications are asynchronous sequences, faster list/array comprehensions and faster `option` and `result` computation expressions.

 # Detailed design